OlegDzhuraev/OsnovaFramework/Readme.md

 ## Osnova Framework

 ### About
 Osnova Framework is an ECS-like and DOD pattern implementation.
 It exists just because any other ECS doesn't fully fit my needs.
+Another reason is a testing of the different conceptions.
+It also means that some features can be removed in the future versions.

 ### Disclaimer
 Actual framework version is very raw, so there can be a lot of changes in API and namings in the future, absolutely not recommended for production use now.